 - Those who choose the mathematical sciences option in the mathematics major, emphasizing the connections between mathematics and allied disciplines.

 A student who chooses to major or minor in mathematics will choose several electives, with the help of departmental advisors, in order to best fulfill the student's particular mathematical needs and goals.
-All majors, including joint majors, will complete the capstone Senior Seminar course, MATH 0704, in which they will write and present a substantial paper on a mathematical topic selected under the guidance of an individual faculty thesis advisor.
+All majors will complete a 700-level capstone course, The Senior Seminar course MATH 0704 involves writing and presenting a substantial paper on a mathematical topic selected under the guidance of an individual faculty thesis advisor.
+Other senior seminars are more focused; students study a common body of material before writing papers on related topics.